 By public ferry – operates every two hours, 24 hours a day from Padang Bai (East Bali) to Lembar (West Lombok).
 Although cheap, the crossing time can be between 4-5 hours.
 The port is about 1 hour by car from the main tourist area of Senggigi.

-Fast Boat – A number of fast boat services operate from Bali to the east coast of Lombok and Gili islands, including the Blue Water Express and Gili Cat and Gili Getaway.
+By fast boat – A number of fast boat services operate from Bali to the east coast of Lombok and Gili islands, including the Blue Water Express and Gili Getaway.
 Crossing times are between 1½-2 hours depending on destination.
 Advance booking essential during peak periods.

 By air – A number of airlines offer daily flights between Bali and Lombok.

 There is a good choice of boutique hotels on the west coast with a cluster around Senggigi, the most tourist-orientated town on Lombok.

 For hotel recommendations, visit our Lombok Hotels page.

 Lombok and the Gili Islands enjoy a tropical monsoon climate with two seasons, dry (May to September) and wet (October to March).
 The wet season is characterised by brief afternoon rain showers.
 Daytime temperatures average 27˚C to 32˚C along the west coast.